crozenboom/RFID-Locate-main/Testing/Movement Testing/CircleTests/Readme.md

 # CircleTest1
 - clockwise in each orientation slow then fast
 - counterclockwise in each orientation slow then fast
+# CircleTest2
+-for 4.5' radius and 5.5' radius, central
+- clockwise slow then fast orientation 5
+- counterclockwise slow then fast orientation 5

 # CircleMetadata.csv